ysa134/torii/README.md

 ## Test Helpers

-For testing code that interacts with torii it can be usefull to stub a valid session.
+For testing code that interacts with torii it can be useful to stub a valid session.
 Torii inculdes a test helper for this.

 First you need to import the `stubValidSession` helper method.